 It is sometimes asked how a fee can be agreed in litigation matters when liability has not been determined and it is not known at that point for how much the case will settle.
 There is no difficulty in valuing a solicitor's work at any point, although the figure he receives if he is paid at the determination of his retainer may differ substantially, being either greater or lesser, from the proportion of the total fee he would have received had he waited to be paid at the conclusion of the case.

 "No foal, no fee" arrangements determine if the client moves to another solicitor.

 The first solicitor may have accepted instructions on a contingency fee basis, which provided that the solicitor would be paid only on the successful conclusion of the case.
-This arrangement determines if the client moves to another solicitor.
+This arrangement terminates if the client decided to move to another solicitor.
 It can be implied in the "no foal, no fee" arrangement that it is a term of such an arrangement that the solicitor will continue to have prosecution of the case.
 When the client moves to another solicitor, the first solicitor is entitled to be paid costs and outlays for the work done to the date of termination of his instructions.

 The first solicitor may opt to accept an undertaking in respect of the payment of costs as alternative security to a lien.

 Particularly in litigation matters in cases where liability is not an issue, the solicitor first instructed may take the view that he is happy to accept an undertaking in respect of his fees in substitution for his solicitor's lien.
 If the first solicitor is agreeable in principle to accept such an undertaking, the terms of undertaking are a matter for negotiation and agreement.
 It would be unlikely that an undertaking which would be qualified so that payment would be paid only on the successful conclusion of the case, or an undertaking which did not require payment by a certain date, would represent a sufficient security for the first solicitor.